BasThomas/basthomas.github.io/cv.md

 #### **October 2018 – current** (XING Technology Advisory Board)

-The XING Technology Advisory Board helps the leadership form technological decisions by involving the engineering community so that XING can foresee technological trends, develop robust products, and stay attractive as an employer for engineers.
+The XING Technology Advisory Board helps the leadership to make strategic technology decisions by involving the engineering community so that XING can foresee technological trends, develop products sustainably, and stay attractive as an employer for engineers.

 #### **September 2018 – current** (iOS Platform Team)